-Title 31 of the United States Code (Money and Finance) was enacted into positive law on September 13, 1982.
-Chapter 11 of that title sets forth the submission requirements for the President's budget.
+Title 31 of the United States Code (Money and Finance) was enacted on September 13, 1982; a principal component of this title stems from the Budget and Accounting Act of 1921, as amended, which established the executive budget process.
+Chapter 11 of this title sets forth submission requirements for the President's budget.
+Selected provisions of chapter 11 of title 31 are included in this compilation.